-As required by the UAE Federal Law No. (2) of 2015, we report that:
+As required by the UAE Federal Law No. (2) of 2015 (as amended), we report that for the year ended 31 December 2021:

-- We have obtained all the information we considered necessary for the purposes of our audit; - The consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015; - The Bank has maintained proper books of account; - The financial information included in the Directors' report is consistent with the books of account and records of the Bank: - Note 11 to the consolidated financial statements discloses the Bank's purchases or investments in shares during the year ended 31 December 2020: - Note 42 to the consolidated financial statements discloses material related party transactions and the terms under which they were conducted and principles of managing conflict of interest; - Based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Bank has contravened during the year ended 31 December 2020 any of the applicable provisions of the UAE Federal Law No. (2) of 2015 or of its Articles of Association which would materially affect its activities or its financial position as at 31 December 2020; and - Note 51 to the consolidated financial statements of the Group discloses social contributions made during the year ended 31 December 2020.
+- We have obtained all the information we considered necessary for the purposes of our audit; - The consolidated financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended); - The Bank has maintained proper books of account; - The financial information included in the Directors' report is consistent with the books of account and records of the Bank; - Note 11 to the consolidated financial statements discloses the Bank's purchases or investments in shares during the year ended 31 December 2021; - Note 39 to the consolidated financial statements discloses material related party transactions and the terms under which they were conducted and principles of managing conflict of interest; - Based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Bank has contravened during the year ended 31 December 2021 any of the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended) or of its Articles of Association which would materially affect its activities or its financial position as at 31 December 2021; and - Note 48 to the consolidated financial statements of the Group discloses social contributions made during the year ended 31 December 2021.